KHEngineering/RoboRio/vision/cameratest.md

 ## 1.0 Introduction:

-   In this article Team 2168 compares the performance of 3 popular embedded processors for Vision Processing for it is applicability to the First Robotics Competition.
+   In this article Team 2168 compares the performance of 3 popular embedded processors used in Vision Processing for it is applicability to the First Robotics Competition.

-   The purpose of this test is to help determine which approach is best suitable to a team depending on their needs.
+   The purpose of this test is to help determine which device is best suitable to a team depending on their needs.

 ## 1.1 Background information